Swansea University RFC: 1980s and 1990s

 During the 1980s and 90s there was a hint of another "golden era" when Swansea University 1st XV appeared in four consecutive Finals from 1988 to 1991, but with no victory.
 In 1995 Swansea again reached the Final of the now newly named British Universities Sports Association (BUSA) championship, which included an increased number of "newer" universities.
 In a magnificent game against West London Institute (now Brunel University), and in spite of scoring four tries to one against the opposition, Swansea were pipped by 31 points to 30.
 As if not to be deterred, there were successful returns to the BUSA Twickenham finals in 1998 and 1999 when Swansea carried off the trophy in two successive years under the captaincy of Ben Williams (1998) and Ben Martin (1999).
 The 2nds XV also won their BUSA Final in 1999.

 It is not surprising that during the successful times of the 1980s and 90s, when Swansea was again regarded as one of the best university teams in England and Wales, some outstanding players were attracted to study at Swansea.
 There were excellent opportunities for development.
 Mark Wyatt progressed from 3rd XV Captain to 1st XV Captain and on to play full back for Swansea RFC and Wales.
 Over twenty students went on to represent Wales and England.
 Also, Mark Schieffler and English born Mark Williams played for Canada whilst Ed Macedo played for Portugal.
 Paul Throrburn and Robert Howley both captained Wales, whilst in addition to Robert Howley, Gwyn Evans, Dafydd James, Dwayne Peel, Stephen Jones and Alun Wyn Jones became British and Irish Lions.

 At a lower, but no means insignificant level, Swansea students regularly gained selection for leading Welsh clubs, Wales U21, Wales Students and Wales Universities., while a considerable number continued their studies at Oxford or Cambridge and won "blues".
 Regular fixtures were played against "Oxbridge" teams.
 In the early days of the WRU Challenge Cup competition the University side played Llanelli and Glamorgan Wanderers at Sketty Lane and Newport at Rodney Parade.
 These games added colour to the fixture list.
 In 2002 the University reached the final of the Heineken Students European Championship, and played against French side, University of Pau at St. Helen's.

 2000s

-Since the turn of the new millennium Swansea has again laid down markers indicating its strength and depth as a rugby playing university.
-With the 1st XV competing at the highest level of BUCS rugby and the ever growing Welsh Varsity being the highlight of the season against local neighbours Cardiff the Club is striving to develop to the highest levels in the post professionalisation era.
-With internationals Alun Wyn Jones (2006), Jonathan Spratt (2009) and U20s Ciaran Ruddock (2009) all hailing from Swansea University, great successes in the Welsh Varsity and the continuing high levels of play found throughout all teams at the university, it seems that new life has been breathed into the Club and a new era in Swansea proud history is beginning.
+Since the early 2000s, Swansea University RFC has continued to compete in university rugby, with the 1st XV participating in the upper levels of BUCS rugby.
+The annual Welsh Varsity match against Cardiff University has remained a prominent fixture in the club's season.
+Several players associated with Swansea University, including Alun Wyn Jones, Jonathan Spratt, and Ciaran Ruddock, later progressed to higher levels of representative rugby.
+The club has also maintained participation across multiple university teams during the professional era of the sport.